 Ref Sub Principles Behaviours and actions that demonstrate good governance in practice Examples of systems, processes, documentation and other evidence demonstrating compliance B1.1 Openness Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to Openness Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
 Ensuring that the impact and consequences of those decisions are clear.
-Annual report Freedom of Information Act Publication scheme online Organisational values IJB papers published in advance of meetings Record of decision making and supporting materials Meeting reports show details of advice given Discussion among all IJB members and officers on the information needs of members to support decision making e.g. developing Performance Framework Agreement on the information that will be provided and timescales Calendar of dates for submitting, publishing and distributing timely reports is adhered to.
+Annual Performance Report Freedom of Information Act Publication Scheme online Organisational values IJB papers published in advance of meetings Record of decision making and supporting materials Meeting reports show details of advice given Discussion among all IJB members and officers on the information needs of members to support decision making e.g. developing Performance Framework Agreement on the information that will be provided and timescales Calendar of dates for submitting, publishing and distributing timely reports is adhered to.
 B2.1 Engaging comprehensively with all stakeholders Effectively engaging with stakeholders to ensure that the purpose, objectives and intended outcomes are clear so that outcomes are achieved successfully and sustainably.
-Developing formal and informal partnerships with stakeholders to allow for recourse to be used more efficiently and outcomes achieved more effectively based on: • Trust • a shared commitment to change Communication strategy Database of stakeholders with whom the IJB engages Partnership working embedded throughout IJB SPG meet regularly and interlinks with IJB
+Developing formal and informal partnerships with stakeholders to allow for recourse to be used more efficiently and outcomes achieved more effectively based on: • Trust • a shared commitment to change Communication Strategy Database and mapping of stakeholders with whom the IJB engages Strategic Planning Groups/Care Planning Groups Partnership working embedded throughout IJB SPG meet regularly and interlinks with IJB

-Facesian atakabaldara a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit.
-B3.1 Engaging effectively all stakeholders Establishing a clear policy on the type of issues that the organisation will meaningfully consult with to ensure that service (or other) provision is contributing towards the achievement of intended outcomes.
+Francisco - 11 a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit.
+B3.1 Engaging effectively all si takeholders Establishing a clear policy on the type of issues that the organisation will meaningfully consult with to ensure that service (or other) provision is contributing towards the achievement of intended outcomes.
 Ensuring communication methods are effective and that members and officers are clear about their roles with regard to community engagement.
 Encouraging, collecting and evaluating the views and experiences of communities, service users and organisations of different backgrounds and implementing effective feedback mechanisms in order to demonstrate how their views have been taken into account.
-Record of public consultations Partnership working embedded throughout the IJB Communications strategy Joint strategic needs assessment Processes for dealing with competing demands within the community, for example a consultation.
+Record of public consultations Partnership working embedded throughout the IJB Communications strategy Market Facilitation Plan Processes for dealing with competing demands within the community, for example a consultation.